nicolas314/2cca/README.md

 Certificate Duration
 --------------------

-Change certificate duration using duration=xx where xx is in days from today.
+Change certificate duration using days=xx where xx is in days from today.
 Default certificate duration is 3650 days.
 Example:

     # Generate a client certificate for 15 days:
-    2cca client duration=15 ca=MyROOT
+    2cca client days=15 ca=MyROOT

 Crypto Parameters
 -----------------